galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-get.md

 ---

-You can query the status of a test run using the test run name by running the following command:
+Use the test run name to query test run details by using the following command:

 ```
 galasactl runs get --runname <NameOfTestRun> --bootstrap <BootstrapURL>
 ```

 where:
-- `--runname` is the name of the test run that you want to query and
+- `--runname` is the name of the test run
 - `--bootstrap` is the bootstrap URL of the Galasa ecosystem in which the test ran